 A common implementation for businesses is to integrate Active Directory with their password manager.
 This allows for seamless onboarding and offboarding as administrators can utilize existing Active Directory functionality to grant and remove access.

 The other piece of the integration is to utilize the Active Directory password as the master password.
 Many organizations choose this path to enforce additional security measures for that main master password.

 If you’re using an enterprise password manager today, you can use Specops Password Policy to enforce the following measures on the master password.

-- Prevent the use of over 2 billion leaked passwords
+- Prevent the use of over 4 billion compromised passwords

 - Block the use of any word relevant to your organization via a custom dictionary